 - The Internet is an essential element in 21st century life for education, business and social interaction.
-The school has a duty to provide students with quality Internet access as part of their learning experience. - The internet has become an essential necessity for home learning to provide a range of quality home learning resources and appropriate interaction between staff and pupil,
+The school has a duty to provide students with quality Internet access as part of their learning experience. - The internet has become an essential necessity for home learning during school closures (Covid-19) to provide a range of quality home learning resources and appropriate interaction between staff and pupil,